troclaux/notes/aws.md

 - fully serverless
 - glue data catalog: catalog of datasets
 - can be used by [athena](#athena), [redshift](#redshift), [EMR](#emr-elastic-mapreduce)

+## GuardDuty

+> threat detection service that continuously monitors aws data sources

+- uses machine learning algorithms and anomaly detection
+- analyses the following data sources
+  - cloudtrail events logs
+  - vpc flow logs
+  - dns logs

+## health dashboard

+> personalized alerts and remediation guidance when aws outages that might impact your aws account or resources

+- global service

+### service health (public view)

+- shows
+  - all regions
+  - all services health
+  - historical information for each day

+### your account (personalized view)

+- provides
+  - alerts and remediation guidance when AWS is experiencing events that may impact you
+  - personalized view into the performance and availability of AWS services you are using
+  - relevant or timely information to help you manage events in progress
+  - proactive notification to help you plan for scheduled activities
+  - aggregate data from entire AWS Organization

+## Inspector

+> automated security assessment service that helps improve security and compliance

+- only for ec2 instances, ecr container images and lambda functions
+- scans aws workloads for vulnerabilities and unintended network exposure
+  - aws workloads: applications, services or processes that are running on aws infrastructure

+## IQ

+> find professional help for your aws projects

+- engage and pay aws certified 3rd party experts for on-demand project work

+for customers:

+1. submit request
+2. review responses
+3. select expert
+4. work securely
+5. pay per milestone

+for experts:

+1. create profile
+2. connect with customers
+3. start a proposal
+4. work securely
+5. get paid

 ## Kinesis